Best All-in-One Digital Security Suites for Everyday Protection in 2025

 Pricing reflects actual renewal rates after promotional periods expire.

-Norton 360 DeluxePersonal use$49.99/year£24.99/yearAntivirus, firewall, VPN, password manager, 50 GB cloud backup, Dark Web MonitoringNo credit monitoring or identity theft insurance unless you add LifeLock60-day money-back on annual plans
+Norton 360 DeluxePersonal use60 day money back guaranteeAntivirus, firewall, VPN, password manager, 50 GB cloud backup, Dark Web MonitoringNo credit monitoring or identity theft insurance unless you add LifeLock$49.99/year£24.99/year

-Why I think it's the best overall: Aura demonstrates superior integration between identity monitoring, device protection, and network security components.
+Why I think Aura offers the best internet security suite overall: Aura demonstrates superior integration between identity monitoring, device protection, and network security components.
 During testing, the platform's unified threat response system identified and

 responded to coordinated attacks that would require multiple alerts from competing solutions.
 The AI-powered fraud detection caught sophisticated phishing attempts that bypassed traditional signature-based systems.